What is the absolutely continuous spectrum?: Concluding remarks

-The above scheme also opens a new way to approach the fundamental and mostly open question of many-body localization.
-One adds to the ``independent electron'' Hamiltonian $\d\Gamma(H_\lambda)$ of the combined sample-reservoirs system, see Section~\ref{sec-LB}, an interaction term of the form
+The addition of electron-electron interaction brings fundamentally new physics and mathematics to the question we investigated.
+For example, one can add to the ``independent electron'' Hamiltonian $\d\Gamma(H_\lambda)$ of the combined sample-reservoirs system, see Section~\ref{sec-LB}, an interaction term of the form

 where $v$ is a short range pair potential.
 The interaction term does not change the electronic current observable,